kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/docs/README.md

     CustomKeywords.'com.kazurayam.ksbackyard.HighlightElement.pandemic'(['verifyElementPresent', 'waitForElementPresent'])

 What types of WebUI keyword we can specify here? --- Any WebUI keyword that takes an instance of `com.kms.katalon.core.testobject.TestObject` class as the 1st parameter will be accepted.
 So, `veryfyElementPresent` and `waitForElementPresent` will be accpeted.

-If you add a keyword name like `delay` into the list as the 1st parameter, but it will have not effect.
+You shouldn’t give those keywords that do not take a TestObject as the 1st argument.
+For example, `WebUI.delay(timeout)`.
+Those will be just ignored.

 ### Mixing two cutomization